Notice board will keep you updated on all the odd things happening at this site.

 That won't apply just apply at Bernard Preston's pages but all websites.

 Bought a Bernard Preston book yet?
 Dirt cheap on your smartphone or tablet, from Amazon.
 A limited number of hard copies are available in the USA and South Africa.

-Update: This week I've been experimenting with a different bread recipe.
-This healthy olive bread recipe takes only ten minutes to prepare, five minutes if you break down and buy pitted olives.
-It's perfect with a green salad.
+Update: This week I have been experimenting with a different recipe.
+This nutritious olive bread recipe takes only ten minutes to prepare, five if you break down and buy them pitted.
+It is perfect with a green salad.

 You know how to use the search function to find the pages on olive bread recipe, and solar power energy, right?
-You'll find it in the menu bar.
-Visit this notice board periodically, there's plenty happening at Bernard Preston's site.
+You will find it in the menu bar.
+Visit this notice board periodically, there is plenty happening at Bernard Preston's site.

-Because better health is about the small things usually.
+Because greater wellbeing is about the small things usually, is my report at Notice Board.
 Adding a lettuce leaf to your daily sandwich.
 Taking a walk around the block several times a week.
 Turning off the television and planting a radish seed or two.
 These are the little things that can make such a profound difference to your life.
-But I won't deny it, I too am hoping that you will spend a dollar or two to purchase one of my books!
+But I will not deny it, I too am hoping that you will spend a dollar or two to purchase one of my books.
 Which of us is totally altruistic, unconcerned about self?

 You will enjoy them, I promise.

 "I am looking forward to your third book, Dr Preston.
 I really enjoyed reading Frog and Bats!
 They make you think, laugh and relax just like a good book should!"

 Wives' tales are sometimes totally without foundation, but taking a hummus wholewheat sandwich and an apple in hand and enjoying a lunch on the foot, away from the stresses of the office is what this notice board is all about.
 It is totally scientific, apples and hummus and whole wheat bread lie near the top of the superfoods that lower cholesterol.